Washington WCAP Test Prep

 Washington State’s Transition from WASL to WCAP Online Testing

-Starting in the 2009-2010 school year, Washington State is transitioning from the WASL assessment program to the new Washington Comprehensive Assessment Program (WCAP), which features shorter, computer-based tests, and provides more diagnostic information for teachers and families.
-The new WCAP tests include the Measurements of Student Progress (MSP) tests for third grade to eighth grade, and the new the High School Proficiency Exam (HSPE).
+Starting in the 2009-2010 school year, Washington State began transitioning from the WASL assessment program to the new Washington Comprehensive Assessment Program (WCAP), which features shorter, computer-based tests, and provides more diagnostic information for teachers and families.
+These WCAP tests include the Measurements of Student Progress (MSP) tests for third grade to eighth grade, and the new the High School Proficiency Exam (HSPE).
 As the replacement for WASL, Washington’s WCAP, will also provide better reporting on each school’s Adequate Yearly Progress (AYP) as required by the federal No Child Left Behind Act (NCLB).

 Washington WCAP at a Glance

 Washington public school students take the following WCAP tests:

 Washington MSP Tests: 3rd Grade – 8th Grade